dariuszwrzesien/DwrOpenWeather/README.md

     $openWeather = new OpenWeather('Weather', $openWeatherConfig);
 ```

 ## Examples

-Take a moment and check examples directory in DwrOpenWeather maybe you find there a solution which you like.
+Take a moment and check examples directory in DwrOpenWeather.
+Maybe you find there a solution which you like.

 ## License